TechJunkie is a BOX20 Media Company

 Although it might not be the first editor that comes to your mind, depending on what you want and need from a video editor, Blender might be perfect.
 As an open-source editor, it’s primarily used as a 3D modeling application that also happens to work with video.
 Blender is used often by NASA, The History Channel and helped create effects in Spider-Man 2.
 That’s how good it is.
-While it is a 3D program, the included video editor is very accomplished and includes lots of effects, compositing tools, transitions, corrections and editing tools and a whole lot more.
+While it is a 3D program, the included video editor is relatively full-featured, and includes lots of effects, compositing tools, transitions, corrections and editing tools and a whole lot more.
 Plus you have all that animation power to call on once you get to grips with the package.
 The community is strong too which means an answer to your problems is never far away.
 Just remember that, if you’re looking for something similar to Premiere, this may not be the app for you.

 VideoPad Video Editor is much more accessible and useful for people who just want to edit a quick video here and there but not have to spend a month mastering an application.
 It is simple yet powerful, intuitive and very straightforward.
 That is not to say it doesn’t have lots of tricks up its sleeve because it does.
 There is a lot of potential in VideoPad Video Editor.
 It has tons of tools, audio tricks, transitions and effects.
 Lots of camera and video optimization features and a whole lot more.
 It isn’t as in-depth as Lightworks or Blender but still creates excellent productions.
 Ideal for someone who just wants to fool around with a video but still produce something decent.